tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/attrs.md

 ## Uses of Attributes
 Attributes have 4 uses:

-1. *To modify the behavior of a HTML tag:* Conside the anchor `a` tag, which is use to cross reference HTML pages.
+1. *To modify the behavior of a HTML tag:* Conside the anchor `<a>` tag, which is used to cross reference HTML pages.
 The `href` attribute specifies the html page to navigate to when clicked.
 ```html
   <a href='http://google.com'> Go to Google </a>